 \subsection{Dual-view Contrastive Learning}

-Dual-view contrastive learning is defined between two views, the original view, and the augmented view, to learn more representative and intrinsic node embeddings for GAD tasks, which will help capture anomaly information.
+Dual-view contrastive learning is defined between the original view and the augmented view to learn more representative and intrinsic node embeddings, which helps capture further anomaly information.
 Specifically, we optimize the node attribute under joint loss by comparing the original-view graph with the attribute-level augmented-view graph and the subgraph-level augmented-view graph, respectively.
-The node $v_i$'s attribute in the original view forms a positive pair with the augmented view and a negative pair with another node $v_j$'s attribute in the original and augmented views.
+The node attribute of node $i$ in the original view forms a positive pair with the augmented view and a negative pair with the attribute of node $j$ in the original and augmented views.
 We use the following loss function to optimize contrastive learning: